empowerID/empowernow_docs/docs/marketing/competitive.md

   - Proven open‑source footprint; fast to embed; familiar ABAC/RBAC policy model; good developer tooling
   - Self‑host + managed options; success stories and partner ecosystem
 - Risks/constraints vs our Fabric:
-  - Emphasis on PDP, not AuthZEN interop positioning across the board; no BFF/session termination or UI runtime model
+  - Emphasis on PDP, not AuthZEN interop positioning across the board; no ARIA Shield/session termination or UI runtime model
   - Analytics, CAEP‑style events, and hybrid connectivity depend on customer assembly
 - Where we win:
   - Standards‑first (AuthZEN) across the fabric with built‑in CAEP/observability and hybrid connectivity patterns
-  - Unified Studios + BFF + Data plane with policy gates on every call
+  - Unified Studios + ARIA Shield + Data plane with policy gates on every call

 ### Permit.io (AuthZ as a Service)